OutWooods/vue_prioritisation/Tasks.md

 -[x] Add axios
 -[ ] Add login
-  -[ ] Send login details to the endpoint laravel login -[ ] Add validation on the Vue side to the login
+  -[x] Send login details to the endpoint laravel login -[ ] Store the web address as a constant on the website -[ ] Add validation on the Vue side to the login
   -[ ] Store the key (in local storage for now)
   -[ ] Add error messages
   -[ ] Move to a jobs page on successful login
   -[ ] Add a nav bar

-(backend add a users jobs path)
+-[ ] Show specific users jobs
+  -[ ] Backend, users link to a specific job
+  -[ ] Have an api that returns all a users personal jobs, which are incomplete -[ ] Put the frontend back end in to show jobs

- -[ ] Add frontend back for showing current jobs (in archive folder) (only incomplete ones) -[ ] Test its all  working
+  -[ ] Test its all  working

+-[ ] Investigate security
+ -[ ] Do I need to store tokens in sessions or will local storage do?
+ -[ ] Is the CORS security in passport working?

+-[ ] Add a new task
  -[ ] Add a new task endpoint

--[ ] BACKEND NEEDED - Make a click = adding a new task (unranked)
+ -[ ] Add the front end for a new task

+-[ ] Delete a task
+ -[ ] Add a delete task endpoint
--[ ] BACKEND NEEDED You can delete a task
+ -[ ] Add the front end for deleting a new task

--[ ] BACKEND NEEDED You can mark a task as done (you log when it is done)
+-[ ] Mark a task as complete
+ -[ ] Backend
+ -[ ] Front end

+-[ ] Edit details of a task
+ -[ ] Backend
+ -[ ] Frontend

+ -[ ] Guest Homepage
+  -[ ] Nav bar (variable on login status)

+ -----------          MVP           -----------

 Decide on how I want the grid to work, currently not super happy on the solution where the edges are not clear.

 Change to absolute positioning for it to work